robertknight/rten/rten-examples/README.md

    Note the `--` before `--help`.
 Without this `cargo` will print its own help info.

+## Reference implementations

+Some of the examples have reference implementations in Python using PyTorch and [Transformers](https://github.com/huggingface/transformers).
+These are found in `src/{example_name}_reference.py` and enable comparison of RTen outputs with the original models.

 ## Example descriptions

 The examples have been chosen to cover common tasks and popular models.

 ### Vision

+- **clip** - Match images against text descriptions using [CLIP](https://github.com/openai/CLIP)
 - **imagenet** - Classification of images using models trained on ImageNet.
   This example works with a wide variety of models, such as ResNet, MobileNet, ConvNeXt, ViT.